OfficeDev/office-js-docs-pr/docs/word/word-add-ins-events.md

 ## Events in Word

-Each time certain types of changes occur in a Word document, an event notification fires.
-By using the Word JavaScript API, you can register event handlers that allow your add-in to automatically run a designated function when a specific event occurs.
+When certain changes occur in a Word document, event notifications fire.
+The Word JavaScript APIs let you register event handlers that allow your add-in to automatically run designated functions when those changes occur.
 The following events are currently supported.

 | Event | Description | Supported objects |
 |:---------------|:-------------|:-----------|